Cultural assimilation: Immigrant assimilation

 Social scientists rely on four primary benchmarks to assess immigrant assimilation: socioeconomic status, geographic distribution, second language attainment, and intermarriage.
 William A.V.
 Clark defines immigrant assimilation in the United States as "a way of understanding the social dynamics of American society and that it is the process that occurs spontaneously and often unintended in the course of interaction between majority and minority groups."

 Studies have also noted the positive effects of immigrant assimilation.
-A study by Bleakley and Chin (2010) found that people who arrived at or before the age of nine from non-English speaking countries tend to speak English at a similar level as those from English speaking countries.
-Conversely, those who arrived after nine from non- English speaking countries have much lower speaking proficiency and this increases linearly with age at arrival.
-The study also noted sociocultural impacts such as those with better English skills are less likely to be currently married, more likely to divorce, have fewer children, and have spouses closer to their age.
+A study by Bleakley and Chin (2010) found that people who arrived in the US at or before the age of nine from non-English speaking countries tend to speak English at a similar level as those from English-speaking countries.
+Conversely, those who arrived after nine from non–English speaking countries have much lower speaking proficiency, which increases linearly with age at arrival.
+The study also noted sociocultural impacts, such as those with better English skills are less likely to be currently married, more likely to divorce, have fewer children, and have spouses closer to their age.
 Learning to speak English well is estimated to improve income by over 33 percent.
 A 2014 study done by Verkuyten found that immigrant children who adapt through integration or assimilation are received more positively by their peers than those who adapt through marginalization or separation.